InseeFr/Keycloak-FranceConnect/README.en.md

 ![keycloak-fc-conf-provider](/assets/keycloak-fc-conf-provider.png)

-Choose the France Connect environment, enter your clientId, clientSecret, requested [scopes](https://partenaires.franceconnect.gouv.fr/fcp/fournisseur-service#identite-pivot), the eIDAS authentication level.
+Choose the France Connect environment, enter your clientId, clientSecret, requested [scopes](https://docs.partenaires.franceconnect.gouv.fr/fs/fs-technique/fs-technique-scope-fc/), the eIDAS authentication level.
-The configured alias (`france-connect-particulier`) is used by `fc-theme` and `iron-theme` themes.
+The configured alias (`france-connect-particulier`) is used by `fc-ac-theme` themes.
 You can rename this alias if you don't use one of theses themes.

 You will also find the redirect uri you will need to enter on the France Connect partner portal:
 * endpoint: `https://<keycloak-url>/auth/realms/<realm>/broker/franceconnect-particulier/endpoint`